samonclique/EKS-SetupWith-TF/README.md

 ```
 # Run Terraform init to initialize

-NOTE: Don’t forgot to change the s3 bucket name in the backend.tf file.
+NOTE: Don’t forgot to change the s3 bucket name in the backend.tf file to your bucket name. <br>
 For testing purposes you cantake out the backend.tf to store statefiles locally(not advisable anyway)

 ```